YetiForceCompany/YetiForceDoc/docs/4-developer-guides/7-optimization/README.md

   - optimization
 ---

-Articles about the optimization of processes and mechanisms in YetiForce CRM in order to obtain maximum system performance.
+Articles about the optimization of processes and mechanisms in YetiForce in order to obtain maximum system performance.

 import DocCardList from '@theme/DocCardList';